The Improvement of Her Mind by Extensive Reading

 Does Elizabeth fit Darcy’s ideal?
 She clearly doesn’t think so, but she thinks the ideal is ridiculous.
 And does Elizabeth disparage her sex here?
 I don’t really think she does.
 It’s of a piece with her own defense of herself as “not a great reader” - she knows that Miss Bingley wasn’t giving her a real compliment, but a subtle insult instead.
 Darcy recognized this too; it’s why he calls “extensive reading” the most important accomplishment a woman can have.

 She would be happy to know that she has accomplished this, but it has an impact that she doesn’t anticipate: he likes people who don’t constantly seek his approval.
 Bingley does what he’s told, and Elizabeth is right that Darcy values that.
 But Darcy sees a commonality between Elizabeth and himself, and that starts here: he’ll be explicit about this later, when he says that “we neither of us perform for strangers.”
 Neither of them is particularly interested in anyone else’s judgement of them.
-They’ll both change in that: Darcy will discover that other people’s opinions ought to matter more to to him, as he can’t take their good opinions for granted.
+They’ll both change in that: Darcy will discover that other people’s opinions ought to matter more to to him, as he can’t take their opinions for granted, nor can he summarily dismiss the feelings of people he doesn't care for.
 Elizabeth will discover that she cares a lot more than she thinks she does, and she has let this color her own judgements.
 Darcy thinks that she doesn’t care what he thinks because she’s like him in not caring what anybody thinks, and he doesn’t realize that she doesn’t care what he, specifically Darcy thinks because she thinks he’s an asshole who has nothing to do with her.
 She keeps trying to be honest and straightforward about how little she likes him, and he keeps thinking she’s like one of his besties who constantly give him shit (like Fitzwilliam, and to a lesser extent, Bingley himself).

 Every conversation shows how similar they are, and Darcy picks up on that, but Elizabeth doesn’t until she has had time to reflect later.
 Elizabeth is demonstrating that she doesn’t care what Darcy requires, and Darcy’s response to that, as we’ll see, is basically “...hot.”